 Multiple imputations

 For imputation of missing data, we used the R package phylomice.
 It is an extension for the package mice [52], which allows for multiple imputations with the addition of taking the phylogenetic non-independence of the data into account.
-We use the method of predictive means matching [62, 63], a semi-parametric stochastic regression method in which a small set of candidate values (‘donors’) is found for each missing data point based on a Brownian motion PGLS regression model, whose predicted regression score is closest to the missing value and predictions are produced as if the species comes off the root of the tree with probability from 5 donors.
+We use the method of predictive means matching (see [62, 63] for a detailed description of the non-phylogenetically corrected version of the method used), a semi-parametric stochastic regression method in which a small set of candidate values (‘donors’) is found for each missing data point based on a Brownian motion PGLS regression model, whose predicted regression score is closest to the missing value and predictions are produced as if the species comes off the root of the tree with equal probability from 5 donors.
 Because the beta coefficient values in the regression models are chosen at random from the (approximate) joint posterior distribution, such model introduces considerable stochastic variation in the imputed data, simulated by a Markov chain Monte Carlo procedure.
+We have imputed 25 such datasets.

 This imputation method has the advantage that missing data are imputed based on several values observed elsewhere in the set, so they are usually realistic.
 The pattern of missing values in our dataset is reported in the supplementary material.
-We have variables with 0 missing values - brain size, body size, origin, diurnality; and such with more than half of the values missing, i.e play (68% or 120 missing), torpor (53% or 94 missing).
-On average, the dataset contained 25% missing values, which we used as reference for the number of multiple imputations (check supplement for details on missing data[64][50]).
+We have variables with 0 missing values - brain size, body size, origin, activity period; and such with more than half of the values missing, i.e play (68% or 120 missing), torpor (53% or 94 missing).
+On average, the dataset contained 25% missing values, which we used as reference for the number of multiple imputations (check supplement for detailed analysis on missing data – analysis of pattern of missingness using the package naniar [64], phylogenetic signal in missing data using the phylo.d function in caper [50], collinearity of missingness and validation of imputed datasets).
 Following published recommendations from (White, Royston, & Wood, 2011), the number of datasets we imputed was equal to the percentage of missing data – twenty-five.

 We ran the imputations for 500 iterations each, on natural log transformed continuous variables, and raw values of categorical variables (see strip plot of imputations).
 As predictors for the imputation, only traits with less than 35% missing values were used, which rendered 13 predictors in total.
 Convergence of the chained equations was assessed visually on the diagnostic plots of mice, using both strip plots and density plots.